Sudden and swift changes in mood, difficulties in adjusting to life changes and extremes in moods? You may be suffering with a mood disorder.

-You may be suffering from a mood disorder if your emotional state or attitude does not match your current circumstances and you struggle to rebound from life challenges.
+You may be suffering from a mood disorder if your emotional state or attitude does not match your current circumstances, your moods change suddenly affecting your daily life and you struggle to rebound from life challenges.

 Examples of mood disorders include:

-Research suggests that one in 10 adults suffer from a mood disorder.
+Research suggests that 1 in 10 adults suffer from a mood disorder.

 Medication can be used to treat some mood disorders but can only help with some symptoms.
-For example, antidepressants can be prescribed for depression and anxiety.
-Antipsychotics may also help individual with more challenging disorders such as bipolar disorder and schizophrenia.
-However, medication cannot ‘cure’ a mood disorder.
+For example, antidepressants can be prescribed for symptoms of depression and anxiety.
+Antipsychotics may also help with more challenging disorders such as bipolar disorder.